 3) Encourage students to do extra research

-Does your organisation have access to a library, or to a digital repository of information?
+Does your organization have access to a library, or to a digital repository of information?
 Encourage students to use additional resources which will give them insights beyond the course that they’re taking.
-These extra resources promote further research, and help students to take responsibility for learning even more.
+These extra resources promote further research and help students to take responsibility for learning even more.